jaak-peterson/autoware_mini_practice/practice_5/README.md

 * GNSS log (`/novatel/oem7/inspva`)
 * vehicle_cmd during the recording (`/bag/vehicle_cmd`)

 After launching the `practice_5.launch` later, all other topics will come from your and other provided nodes.
 Your localizer will give the location on the map and publish the transform.
-Global planner will plan the path that is used by the follower.
+The global planner will plan the path that is used by the follower.
 We will see the actions in vehicle_cmd that our stack would send to the car.
 These commands could be compared with the actual commands during the driving (provided in the bag), and this is one way to see how the code changes would influence the outcome.

 This practice focuses on obstacle detection.
-Raw lidar point cloud is taken from the rosbag, the ground removal node classifies it into `points_ground` and `points_no_ground` topics.
+The raw lidar point cloud is taken from the rosbag; the ground removal node classifies it into `points_ground` and `points_no_ground` topics.
 After that, a `voxel_grid_filter`  will downsample points and produce a topic `/detection/lidar/points_filtered`.
 Your task is to take points in this topic and transform them to [`autoware_msg/DetectedObject`](https://github.com/autowarefoundation/autoware_ai_messages/blob/master/autoware_msgs/msg/DetectedObject.msg), so that these objects could be used in local planning (reacting to obstacles).

 To do that, You have to finalize two nodes:
 * `points_clusterer.py` - creates `sensor_msgs/PointCloud2` message with clustered points so that the message type will remain the same as in input.